Savvy companies are turning to automation technologies to help combat these issues in order to optimize their internal processes.

-Some are turning to Robotic Process Automation (RPA)—a tool that allows universities to provide better student and staff experiences, reduce costs, and automate tasks within their existing systems.
+Some are choosing Robotic Process Automation (RPA)—a tool that allows companies to increase employee productivity, reduce costs, and automate tasks within their existing systems.

 1. Financial Operations

 Financial reporting, expense account processing, and accounts payable are just a few areas within financial departments that can benefit from RPA.
 These involve simple, time-intensive tasks that require employees to do repetitive work.

 With RPA a financial department can automate monthly financial management reports, automate data capture and entry for accounts payable, and potentially automate the entire process for expense accounts.
 This includes capturing new expenses, creating a document that lists expenses, and completing necessary tasks to ensure all expenses are ready for approval.